 - Regardless of origination, the dean of the division offering the student’s program must approve the substitution.
 The dean is responsible for ensuring that the substitution is appropriate and that the nature and number of substitutions do not compromise the integrity of the curriculum.

-- If the substitution is for a course required for the general education core curriculum, it must also have the approval of the Vice President for Academic Affairs or designee.
+- If the substitution is for a course required for the general education core curriculum, it must also have the approval of the Vice President for Education or designee.